jasminequach/jasminequach.github.io/essays/final-project-idea.md

 * Leave suggestions on how to best work with past students
 * Assess students' qualifications

-to gain insights into a professor's teaching style, course difficulty, and overall student experience

 ## Mockup Page Ideas

 The Rate My Student application may only be accessed by UH instructors.
 Once a user profile, verified with a UH email address, is created, the user can search for students by email.
 If there are no entries made for that student, the user can create a new page, where they may leave a review.